 - Vitamin C. Vitamin C may help lower uric acid levels.
 Talk to your doctor about whether a 500-milligram vitamin C supplement fits into your diet and medication plan.

 - Coffee.
-Some research suggests that moderate coffee consumption may be associated with a reduced risk of gout, particularly with regular caffeinated coffee.
-Drinking coffee may not be appropriate for other medical conditions.
+Some research suggests that drinking coffee in moderation, especially regular caffeinated coffee, may be associated with a reduced risk of gout.
+Drinking coffee may not be appropriate if you have other medical conditions.
 Talk to your doctor about how much coffee is right for you.

 - Cherries.
 There is some evidence that eating cherries is associated with a reduced risk of gout attacks.

-Here's a look at what you might eat during a typical day on a gout diet:
+Here's what you might eat during a typical day on a gout diet.

 - Whole-grain, unsweetened cereal with skim or low-fat milk